#1 Those who need transportation and inner tubes.

 Choosing to float down the river is your responsibility.

 The trip can take 3-5 hours.
-There are no bathrooms or stores.
+There are no bathrooms or storeson the river.
 You might have to walk on slippery rocks.
 Water, food and sunscreen and knowing how to swim is a good idea.

 Small people - (age requirements) - our business model is not to tell you what you can or cannot do on the river that is your responsibility and it applies to age too.
 That being said we think that it is important to know how to swim and bringing a life vest is always a good idea.
 From our perspective If you are a small person - please let us know because we can provide smaller sized inner tube - it will just make the ride more comfortable.